 Opening Hours: 8 am to 7 pm between April and November.

-When it comes to Lucerne sightseeing, one of the best things to do is to simply stroll around the old town.
-We just loved exploring the narrow cobblestone alleyways and charming little town squares.
+When it comes to Lucerne sightseeing, one of the best things to do is to simply stroll around the Old Town (Altstadt).
+We just loved exploring the narrow cobblestone alleyways and charming little town squares, and being car-free meant there was one less thing to worry about especially when you have children walking (running off).

 Night time provides a whole other perspective with the gorgeous fairy lights all around and for us it even snowed which was absolutely magical.

 Some of the squares you should check out are Weinmarkt, the Muhlenplatz, Hirschenplatz and the Kornmarkt.
-Even if you have just one day in Lucerne, be sure to stroll around the old town.
+Even if you have just one day in Lucerne, be sure to stroll around the Old Town, it is definitely one of the places to see in Switzerland.

 This monument of the giant dying lion is a memorial of the mercenary soldiers from central Switzerland, who lost their lives while serving the French king Louis XVI during the French Revolution.
-It’s sheer size and the fact that it is carved out of rock makes it quite spectacular.
+It’s sheer size and the fact that it is carved out of rock makes it quite spectacular and one of the Lucerne Switzerland things to do when visiting.

 Location: In the English Garden at Denkmalstrasse 4, Lucerne